Neil Smith (ice hockey): Decline

-Short tenure with the New York Islanders
+New York Islanders (second stint)

 On June 8, 2006, Smith was introduced as the New York Islanders' general manager, making him the only person in NHL history to serve as general manager with both New York teams.
 Smith stated, "Knowing that I'll be working in the same office where one of my mentors, Bill Torrey, created a dynasty is an unbelievable feeling.
 Al Arbour, whom I owe everything to, gave me my first hockey job as an advance scout.
 I wear my Islanders Stanley Cup ring with immense pride.
 To be able to come full circle and return home to the Islanders is a dream."
 On July 18, 2006, before the season began, Smith was fired and replaced by Islanders goaltender Garth Snow, who retired from his playing position on the team upon being hired.

 Smith reportedly had grown frustrated with his lack of authority on personnel and staffing decisions, as owner Charles Wang had at that time instituted a setup where decisions were made collectively by a group of advisors rather than by the general manager alone.
 Wang believed that Smith was incapable of fitting within this model and subsequently fired him.
 Pat LaFontaine, who had recently been hired by the team as a senior adviser, quit his post the same day in reaction to the firing of Smith.
 Smith was named as an assistant to Dallas Stars general manager Doug Armstrong shortly after being let go by the Islanders, October 27, 2006.